sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 As well, other types of risks should be taken into account, e.g. related to:

-- **Implementation** – Unexpected delays, technology immaturity, user resistance to adopt the new system
+- **Implementation** – Unexpected delays, technology immaturity, user resistance to adopt the new system, etc.
-- **Intellectual Property** – Compliance with licencing requirements
+- **Intellectual Property** – Compliance with licencing requirements, inability to make specific business or technological decisions due to licencing constraints, etc.
-- **Third Party Viability** – Third party going out of business, or changing direction subsequent to a new ownership
+- **Third Party Viability** – Third party going out of business, change in roadmap direction subsequent to a new ownership, etc.

 ### Evaluating the Total Cost of Ownership <!-- omit in toc -->